This mid-tiered American Express card offers solid perks and rewards.

 When you spend $15,000 on purchases in a calendar year, you’ll earn a Weekend Night Reward.
 This is a certificate valid for one weekend night standard accommodation at a property in the Hilton Portfolio.

 If you’re willing to search for the right property, this certificate could be valuable.
-Consider a property like the Hilton Garden Inn New York, which could cost $436 a night.
-If you use your Weekend Night Reward there, you’ve essentially spent $15,000 for a $436 reward.
-That’s a 2.9% rewards rate.
+Consider a property like the Waldorf Astoria Beverly Hills, which might cost $725 on a weekend night.
+If you use your Weekend Night Reward there, you’ve essentially spent $15,000 for a $725 reward.
+That’s a 4.8% rewards rate.

 Complimentary upgrade to Hilton Honors™ Gold status.